A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model

 Hence,

-Now, let $\boldsymbol{\Theta} = (\alpha, \lambda_1, \lambda_{2j},\pi_j ) ;j=1, 2, \dots, m$ be the complete parameter vector to be estimated in the experiment.
 Since $\alpha$ is common to both stress levels, estimating it separately for each stress level would break the internal dependence structure of the step-stress model.
 Consequently,the conditional expectation of the complete data log-likelihood is expressed through a unified Q-function that incorporates information from both stresses,i.e.,

 where $\ell_c^{(1)}(\alpha,\lambda_1)$ is the log-likelihood contribution of the first stress level, which depends only on $(\alpha,\lambda_1)$.